amystanley25/diabetes-prediction-analysis/README.md

 Amy Stanley

 #### Executive Summary
-This project analyzes the Pima Indians Diabetes dataset to build predictive models for diabetes diagnosis based on clinical data.
+**Goal:**
+To develop a machine learning model that accurately predicts whether a patient has diabetes based on clinical features from the Pima Indians Diabetes dataset.
+**Challenges:**
+The dataset contains missing or invalid entries (e.g., zero values for features like glucose and BMI).
+Class imbalance could bias models toward predicting the majority class (non-diabetic).
+Ensuring medical relevance and interpretability of the model is critical in healthcare applications.

+**Potential Benefits:**
+Early detection of diabetes can lead to better clinical outcomes and reduced healthcare costs.
+A robust predictive model can assist clinicians in identifying at-risk patients more efficiently.
+Highlighting key predictors (like glucose and BMI) can inform screening strategies and patient education.

 Through data cleaning, exploratory data analysis (EDA), feature engineering, and model evaluation, we identify key factors affecting diabetes risk and develop multiple classification models.
 The best-performing model achieves robust predictive performance, highlighting the importance of glucose levels, BMI, and age.

 #### Rationale
 Diabetes is a prevalent chronic condition with serious health consequences if not detected early.
 Accurate prediction models can assist healthcare providers in early diagnosis and intervention, potentially improving patient outcomes and reducing healthcare costs.

 #### Research Question
 Can we accurately predict whether a patient has diabetes based on clinical measurements such as glucose, blood pressure, BMI, and age?

+**Model Outcomes or Predictions**
+Type of Learning: Classification
+Expected Output: Binary prediction:
+- 1: Patient has diabetes
+- 0: Patient does not have diabetes
+Learning Paradigm: Supervised Learning
+- The model is trained on labeled data (features and known diabetes outcomes).

 #### Data Sources
 The dataset used is the publicly available [Pima Indians Diabetes Database](https://www.kaggle.com/uciml/pima-indians-diabetes-database), containing health metrics and diabetes outcomes for female patients of Pima Indian heritage.